Tipix-dev/OLS/README.md

 ![OLS Banner](assets/banner.svg)<br>
 OLS is a toolkit of CLI utilities designed to make terminal workflows more predictable, logged, and pipeline-friendly.
+> OLS is an early-stage MVP.
+> Expect breaking changes.
+We're exploring ideas and looking for contributors.

 ## philosophy
 1. **Everything must be logged**